robotology/ycm-cmake-modules/help/index.rst

 .. toctree::
    :maxdepth: 1

+   YCM installation instructions </manual/ycm-installing.7>
    How to use YCM modules to simplify your build system </manual/ycm-build-system-support.7>
    How to use YCM to create a superbuild </manual/ycm-superbuild.7>
+   How to use YCM: an example </manual/ycm-superbuild-example.7>
    Documentation for YCM developers </manual/ycm-devel.7>

 .. toctree::
    :maxdepth: 1